coresmart/persistencejs/README.md

 -----------------

 If you find a bug, please [report it](http://yellowgrass.org/project/persistence.js). or fork the project, fix the problem and send me a pull request.
 For a list of planned features and open issues, have a look at the [issue tracker](http://yellowgrass.org/project/persistence.js).

+Thanks goes to [Fabio Rehm](http://github.com/fgrehm) and [Lukas Berns](http://github.com/lukasberns) for their contributions.

 License
 -------